WGLab/DeepMod/docs/Description of well-trained models.md

 This model is trained on Chr 1 to 10 of NA12878 with completely methylated positions (>90% methylation percentage in both replicates of bisulfite sequences) and completely un-methylated positions (<=0% methylation percentage in both replicates of bisulfite sequences).
 Bases in long reads mapped to the two groups of reference positions are used in training process.
 This model is used to make 5mC prediction on HX1, and both HX1 and NA12878 are basecalled using Albacore v2.3.1.
 ```
 Window size: 21
-Feature/event: 7
+#Feature per event: 7
 Base of interest: C
-Training epoch of all data: 4
+#Training epoch of all data: 4
 Training data: Chr 1 to 10 of NA12878
 ```